This feature is available in the Pro version starting from v188.8.131.52.

 Due to the nature of this feature which requires extra care when unloading plugins within the Dashboard, the WPACU_ALLOW_DASH_PLUGIN_FILTER constant has to be enabled in the file wp-config.php, just like in the example below.

 If you can’t view the list of plugins the way you can view it when you navigate to the other tab (“IN FRONTEND VIEW (your visitors)”), the constant is set to false or it wasn’t added there in the first place.
-Here’s the snippet that should be used, ideally before the /* That’s all, stop editing!
-Happy blogging. */ line:
+Here’s the constant that should be used, ideally before the /** Sets up WordPress vars and included files. */ line:

 Once the snippet is added correctly, the list of active plugins will be shown in “PLUGINS MANAGER” -> “INSIDE THE DASHBOARD /wp-admin/”, just like it is in “IN FRONTEND VIEW (your visitors)” which doesn’t require any special activation.